TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Experimental Evaluation

 \subsection{Post-analysis Quality with Adaptive Error Bound}

 When factoring level-wise compression, our approach can apply different error bounds to different AMR levels based on (1) the post-analysis metrics, (2) the up-sampling rates of coarse levels, and (3) the rate-distortion trade-off between different AMR levels.
 We now evaluate our approach with the two cosmology-specific post-analysis metrics (i.e., power spectrum and halo finder) to demonstrate the benefit of the adaptive error bound method.
-We choose the dataset run1-Z2 for evaluation because TAC+ has a similar performance as the 3D baseline on this dataset.
+We chose the dataset run1-Z2 for evaluation because \textsc{TAC+} has a similar performance as the 3D baseline on this dataset.

 Figure~\ref{fig:db} shows the motivation of performing rate-distortion trade-off between different AMR levels.
 As the error bounds for the fine and coarse levels increase, their bit rates will converge to a similar value.
-This means that when the error bound is relatively large, the reduction in data size will be insignificant compared to the compression error increment (i.e., the slopes of both curves are very small).
-Therefore, we can say that when the error is large, it is not worth trading data quality for size reduction.
+This means that when the error bound is relatively large, the reduction in data size will be insignificant compared to the compression error increment (i.e., the slopes of both curves are small).
+Thus, we conclude that when the error is large, trading data quality for size reduction is not worth.

 \textbf{Power Spectrum} Figure~\ref{fig:ps1} shows that under the (almost) same compression ratio, \textsc{TAC+} (with the uniform error bound) has a better power-spectrum error compared to the 3D baseline.
 Also note that \textsc{TAC+} yields nearly lossless power-spectrum distortion (less than 0.01\%) under the compression ratio of 42$\times$, as shown in Figure~\ref{fig:ps1}'s gray curve.